-There are plenty of reasons to visit the Lancaster Canal.
-The canal was only recently connected to the national waterway network via the Ribble Link in 2002.
+The Lancaster Canal was only recently connected to the national waterway network via the Ribble Link in 2002.
 Spending the majority of its life in isolation, it has developed its own unique character.

 Places to visit

-Enjoy a family day out with fresh air, wildlife, heritage and boats, all absolutely free.
+Enjoy a family day out with fresh air, wildlife, wonderful walks, heritage and boats, all absolutely free.

 The canal's principal purpose was to transport coal north from the Lancashire Coalfields, and limestone south from Cumbria.
 The nature of these cargoes gave the waterway its local nickname - the Black and White Canal.
 The Glasson branch (1820) allowed cargo transfer from sea going vessels that could not navigate the increasingly shallow Lune Estuary into Lancaster.